What to do on the day

 Requests for transfers (UK centres only)

 After you receive notification of your placement you may wish to make a request to transfer or change your exam date.
-If you do, please contact the Exams Team as soon as possible.
+If you do, please contact us on email@example.com as soon as possible.
 If you are unable to transfer to a centre or date where there is an available space you will need to request a withdrawal - please see above.

 If you do not inform us of any specific requirement you may have in your original application (e.g. a centre in the London area - not on a weekend) we may place you on a date or in a centre that might be difficult for you.
 If this happens, we may need to ask you to withdraw from the exam - see above.